-Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended June 30, 2023 and 2022 (Unaudited)
+Notes to Unaudited Condensed Interim Consolidated Financial Statements Three Months ended March 31, 2024 and 2023 (Unaudited)

-5) Recognize revenue when or as the Company satisfies a performance obligation
+- (c) Revenue recognition: (Continued) - 5) Recognize revenue when or as the Company satisfies a performance obligation

 The Company satisfies performance obligations at a point in time as discussed in further detail under "Disaggregation of Revenue" below.
 Revenue is recognized at the time the related performance obligation is satisfied by transferring a promised service to a customer.